hayden-donnelly/iwatype/README.md

 ## Git LFS
 This project uses Git LFS to store its databse.
-Make sure you have it setup for your account and machine with the following command:
+Make sure you have it setup for your account/machine with the following command:
 ```
 git lfs install
 ```